AnymouseProphet/SpaceMono-LaTeX/README.md

-Leave it to a behemoth capitalist company to change how a font behaves in such a way that for font designers to get the original behavior, they have to select a new option that requires changing other metadata that then causes the font not to work with some software.
+Leave it to a behemoth capitalist company to change how a font behaves in such a way that for font designers to get the original behavior, they have to select a new option that requires changing other meta-data that then causes the font not to work with some software.
 Capitalist idiots.

 In fairness I could be wrong about what the `typo metrics` option does.
 That